oddbird/sassdoc-theme-herman/README.md

 or a `nunjucksEnv` (a custom nunjucks environment — this is particularly useful if your macros contain custom filters) in your sassdoc configuration `herman` option object.

+Any html (or html-compiled) examples will also be rendered in iframes.

 Development